-Randall’s Island Park Alliance (RIPA) maintains, sustains, and programs a 330-acre Park, located between the Harlem and East Rivers in New York City, in order to provide opportunities for people to be active and experience the outdoors and so that world class facilities can be available to everyone, regardless of their means.
-In the past five years, annual visits to the Park have increased by 1.2M or 70% so that now close to 3M visitors enjoy the Island’s offerings each year.
-Those who use the Park speak glowingly about it and all its unique offerings and natural resources.
-Currently, permitted usage (permitted ball fields, tennis courts, ticketed concerts, etc.) makes up the majority of Park usage, as the Park is a destination for millions of New Yorkers seeking soccer fields and baseball fields as well as venues for large events.
-People also use the Park in more casual ways each year, doing things like biking, birding, picnicking, attending camp, visiting the farm or wetlands, etc.
+Randall’s Island Park Alliance (RIPA) maintains, sustains, and programs a 330-acre Park, located between the Harlem and East Rivers in New York City.
+The Alliance provides opportunities for all people, regardless of their means, to be active and experience the outdoors.
+In the past five years, annual visits to the Park have increased by 70% - from 1.8M to 3M.
+Users of the Park speak glowingly about its unique offerings and natural resources.
+Currently, permitted activities (ball fields, tennis courts, ticketed concerts, etc.) make up the majority of Park usage, though people utililze the space more casually (for biking, birding, picnicking, attending camp, visiting the farm or wetlands, etc.)

-At the outset of this strategic planning process it was unclear what direction RIPA would want to go in with its programming and public offerings.
-Through data gathering and analysis, the staff and Board of RIPA became passionate around the goal of increasing the number of casual visitors so that the Island could become even more of a neighborhood Park for those in nearby East Harlem, Astoria and the South Bronx.
+At the outset of this strategic planning process it was unclear what direction RIPA wanted to go in with its programming and public offerings.
+Through data gathering and analysis, the staff and Board of RIPA coalesced around the goal of increasing the number of casual visitors to the Park, thereby bolstering its status as a neighborhood Park for those in nearby East Harlem, Astoria and the South Bronx.

 Working closely with RIPA staff and Board, we: